lopezdsr/sql-query/sqlref/sql_reference.template.md

 <h3 id="tableValuedFunction">tableValuedFunction</h3>

 A table-valued function returns a relation, that is, a set of rows.
 An example of a table-valued function is `range()`.
-Refer to the section about [SQL functions](/docs/services/sql-query?topic=sql-query-sqlfunctions#sqlfunctions) for more details.
+For more information, see [SQL functions](/docs/services/sql-query?topic=sql-query-sqlfunctions#sqlfunctions).

 <!--include-svg src="./svgfiles/tableValuedFunction.svg" target="./diagrams/tableValuedFunction.svg" alt="syntax diagram for a table valued function" layout="" -->